HorizonRDK/hobot_websocket/README.md

 1. Compilation Environment Confirmation

    - Compilation in Docker with TogetherROS already installed.
-For Docker installation, cross-compilation instructions, and TogetherROS compilation and deployment details, refer to the README.md in the robot development platform robot_dev_config repository.- Compilation command:
+For Docker installation, cross-compilation instructions, and TogetherROS compilation and deployment details, refer to the README.md in the robot development platform robot_dev_config repository.
+2. Compilation
+   - Compilation command:

    ```shell
    export TARGET_ARCH=aarch64